 - Click Show xhtml to preview the clinical summary in a web browser.
 You can then Print it to paper or as a PDF file to provide to a patient.

 - Select and enter the information to include in the clinical summary, then click OK.

 - Visit Date: Enter a date to limit the information to a specific office visit, or leave blank to include all information for all dates.
 If a date is entered, procedures, vital signs and encounters with matching dates will show, and care plans for today's date and the future will show.

 - Sections: Check the boxes next to the information to include.
 Click All to select all sections; click None to clear all selections.
 For a detailed explanation of all areas, see EHR Continuity of Care Document ( CCD ).
 If you uncheck boxes, the heading will show and content will say none.

 - Instructions: Type any instructions.

 - If To Portal: The clinical summary files will be sent to the Patient Portal as a WebMail attachment.
 A patient email is not required.
 The provider associated with the clinical summary will be the logged in provider, or, if a provider is not logged in, the patient's primary provider.

 - If Show xhtml: The clinical summary will open in a browser window.
 Click Print.

 When a clinical summary is sent to the patient portal, there is no verification that the Patient Portal has been set up or that a patient has been granted access.
 See Granting Access to the Patient Portal.
-The clinical summary is 'sent' to the portal regardless.
+The clinical summary is sent to the portal regardless.
 Once the patient can access the portal, the clinical summary will be available for viewing.